d2l-ai/d2l-en/chapter_introduction/intro.md

 that is ready to manipulate its human creators (or burn their coffee).
 First, AI systems are engineered, trained and deployed in a specific, goal-oriented manner.
-While their behavior might give the illusion of general intelligence,it is a combination of rules, heuristics and statistical models that underlie the design.
+While their behavior might give the illusion of general intelligence, it is a combination of rules, heuristics and statistical models that underlie the design.
 Second, at present tools for *artificial general intelligence* simply do not exist that are able to improve themselves,